 - Kellstedt, Paul M. and Guy D. Whitten (2018).
 The Fundamentals of Political Science Research, Third Edition.
+New York, NY: Cambridge University Press. - Kellstedt, Paul M. and Guy D. Whitten (2019).
+A Stata Companion for the Third Edition of The Fundamentals of Political Science Research.
 New York, NY: Cambridge University Press. - Shively, Phillips (2017).
 The Craft of Political Research, Tenth Edition.
 New York, NY: Routledge.

-The textbooks are available for purchase at online retailers, such as Amazon.com.
+The textbooks are available for purchase at the bookstore and online retailers, such as Amazon.com.
 We will be heavily relying on these books, so please obtain them and become familiar with them as soon as possible.